ServiceStack/servicestack.net/MyApp/_posts/2026-08-26_api-schema.md

 <text-block text="/schema/QueryBookings?RoomType=Queen&amp;Take=5"></text-block>

 For `GET` APIs, opening a populated link can execute the request immediately.
-After submission the URL is updated with non-empty values, producing a durable, reloadable API query.
+After submission the URL is updated with non-empty values, producing a durable, reloadable API query — a bug report, a support ticket or a runbook step can now be a link that reproduces itself.

-<screenshots-gallery class="not-prose mb-8" grid-class="grid grid-cols-1 md:grid-cols-2 gap-4" :images="{
-  'Generated curl request and response': '/img/posts/api-schema/curl-response.webp', 'Nested schema-generated form': '/img/posts/api-schema/nested-form.webp', }"></screenshots-gallery>

-## Powered by reusable `@servicestack/vue` components
+## Powered by reusable Vue and React components

 :::{.not-prose .my-8}
 <div class="relative overflow-hidden rounded-2xl border border-emerald-200 bg-gradient-to-br from-emerald-50 via-white to-teal-50 px-6 py-7 shadow-sm dark:border-emerald-900/70 dark:from-emerald-950/50 dark:via-slate-900 dark:to-teal-950/40 sm:px-8">